riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 }
 ```

+With this implementation we build a tree of PtrWrappers with their children that has at its leafs the objects that contain the pointer to the data of the tensor.
+So each thread builds its own tree of PtrWrapper with the pointers to the data matching the index on which the thread is working.

 ## 4 Performances

 We have measured all the performances at every test and we have noticed that only a small improvement was introduced by the mean of the multithreading.
 So we tried to add some tests with a lower number of rank but many thousands of cells for every index.
 At this point the improvement becomes visible and very effective.

 We also decided to go deeper into the possible operations that could perform better exploiting the threads regardless of the multi-threading overhead.
-We tried so to produce big tensors of low rank, no contractions an no multiplications but only summations.
-We ended up discovering that with a rank 3 tensor with dimensions <1000,1000,1000> summed for itself our multi-threaded version can gain up to 100 of milliseconds with respect to the sequential version.
+We tried so to produce big tensors of low rank.
+We ended up discovering that with a rank 3 tensor with dimensions <1000,1000,1000> summed for itself our multi-threaded version can perfom more then twice better with respect to the sequential version.

 An example of the tests we tried is here below: